‘Modern’ Women of the Past? Unearthing Gender and Antiquity – Online conference

 This conference sets out to tell the frequently neglected history of such women.
 It illuminates the remarkable historical contributions of the invisible pioneers of the past, and considers how a distorted perception of past women has shaped the realities and inequalities of our modern world.
 In the 21st century, a balanced representation of gender across a diverse range of societies and cultures remains a work in progress, and a more complete understanding of our past may remedy distorted perceptions of women’s capacities and contributions, both historically and as we move into the future.

-The conference organisers invite abstracts (200 words max.) for papers of 15 minutes length.
 The conference timeframe is broadly imagined to include global women’s history and its reception, from prehistory to late antiquity.
 Diverse geographic, disciplinary, cultural, and conceptual responses to this theme are encouraged: calling on all disciplines ranging from archaeology to popular culture studies and everything in between.
 Pre-history and antiquity are defined globally, with an understanding of culturally and geographically diverse timescales, and we encourage responses from First Nations perspectives.
-Our theme of ‘women’ is intended to include trans and non-binary women, who are encouraged to participate in our exploration on the shaping of history through conceptions of gender.
+Our theme of ‘women’ is intended to include trans women and non-binary people, who are encouraged to participate in our exploration on the shaping of history through conceptions of gender.